jhhuang96/ConvLSTM-PyTorch/README.md

 # ConvLSTM_pytorch

-**This file contains the implementation of Convolutional LSTM/GRU  & Convolutional Bidirectional  LSTM/GRU in PyTorch**
+**This file contains the implementation of Convolutional LSTM/GRU  in PyTorch**